xlight05/katacoda-scenarios/cellery/hello-world/step6.md

 `docker push $ORG_NAME/hello-world`{{execute}}

 Now, you have to replace the source field of the Cell file with your own docker image.

-You can edit it manually from the editor or execute the following command the following
-`sed -i “s/sumedhassk/$ORG_NAME/g” hello-world.bal;`{{execute}}

 Rebuild and run the Cell file